-NOTE: On Windows Vista, 7, and 8, when you run FrameMaker, the user data files (like the ditafmx.ini file) are created in a DITA-FMx-2 folder in the application data area (typically C:\Users\USER-
+NOTE: On Windows Vista, 7, 8, or 10, when you run FrameMaker, the user data files (like the ditafmx.ini file) are created in a DITA-FMx-2 folder in the applica-

-NAME\AppData\Roaming\Adobe\FrameMaker\12\DITA-FMx-2).
+NAME\AppData\Roaming\Adobe\FrameMaker\15\DITA-FMx-2).
 Any "global" data files that you create (like filtergroups.ini and ditafmx-bookbuild.ini), that the documentation indicates should be in the FrameMaker/DITA-FMx folder should be created in this location as well.
 The DITA-FMx > Open DITA-FMx Folder command is useful for accessing this folder.